 From steam to sail

-New Zealand’s first locally built steamer, the Governor Wynyard, owed her launch at Freemans Bay (Auckland) in 1851 to a visiting American, who showed the builders how to construct a boiler.
+New Zealand’s first locally built steamer, the Governor Wynyard, owed its launch at Freemans Bay (Auckland) in 1851 to a visiting American, who showed the builders how to construct a boiler.
 The ship made a few harbour trips and served as a refreshments stand at the 1852 Anniversary Day Regatta.
-But like most early steamers, she was inefficient and uneconomic.
-A few months later her owners removed her funnel and paddle boxes, rigged her as a schooner and sent her to Melbourne for sale.
+But like most early steamers, the Governor Wynyard was inefficient and uneconomic.
+A few months later her owners removed the funnel and paddle boxes, rigged the ship as a schooner and sent it to Melbourne for sale.

 Scows – a New Zealand icon

 In the 1870s New Zealand shipbuilders adapted a North American flat-bottomed sailing craft for the northern timber trade, which needed something that could handle bulky kauri logs and sit on the bottom at low tide.
 In 1873 George Spencer, a former American mariner, ordered one from Omaha shipbuilder Septimus Meiklejohn.
 The 18-metre ‘monster punt’, the Lake Erie, was little more than a wide, shallow box.
 The cargo sat on the deck, not in the hull.

 Scows were ugly, cheap, tough and practical, but would they stay upright when it really blew?
 At first mariners had their doubts.
 But scow builders compensated for the lack of a conventional keel by fitting a big, moveable centreboard to provide stability.
 Even so, scows tended to drift when sailing against the wind, and they creaked and groaned fearfully.